Germany: 75,000th 'Stolperstein' for Holocaust victims laid | DW | 29.12.2019

 The small brass "stumbling blocks" are familiar to anyone who has walked the streets of Germany.
 Each one commemorates a victim of the Nazi regime, and now the 75,000th stone has been laid in a small Bavarian town.

-The artist Gunter Demnig installed the 75,000th "Stolperstein" or "stumbling stone" in Germany on Sunday to memorialize the Jewish family Rosenbaum, who were persecuted under the Nazi regime, the Stolperstein Society said.
+The artist Gunter Demnig installed the 75,000th "Stolperstein" in Germany on Sunday to memorialize the Rosenbaums, a Jewish family persecuted under the Nazi regime, the Stolperstein Society said.

 "Stolpersteine," literally "stumbling stones" or "stumbling blocks," are small brass plaques inserted into sidewalks and roads throughout Germany and the rest of Europe to preserve the memory of Nazi victims.

 Each stone features the name of a victim and some short biographical information.
-German artist Gunter Demnig began the project in 1992, and has since seen the project explode, with 75,000 now laid.
-The first stone outside of Europe was laid in 2017, in Argentina.
+German artist Gunter Demnig began the project in 1992, and has since seen it explode, with 75,000 stones now laid.
+The first one outside of Europe was laid in 2017, in Argentina.

-The words "Here lived..." begin almost every stone, giving the passer-by who may quite literally "stumble" across any of the stones a personal connection with the victim.
+The inscription almost always begins with the words "Here lived...," establishing a personal connection between the passer-by, who may quite literally "stumble" across some of the stones, and the victim.

-"It doesn't matter what form of memorialization you think is best — by commemorating names and the biographical information then we remain aware of the victims," he added.
+"It doesn't matter what form of memorialization you think is best — by commemorating names and the biographical information, we remain aware of the victims," he added.

-The town of Memmingen in Bavaria has seen around 100 stones installed since 2014.
+The Bavarian town of Memmingen has seen around 100 stones installed since 2014.
 These stones were laid at the home of Martha and Benno Rosenbaum, who fled Nazi persecution to Uruguay from Memmingen in 1941.

-Distraught at leaving his home town and by the seeming endless reign of Nazism, Benno killed himself in 1944, one year before Hitler.
+Distraught at leaving his home town and by the seemingly endless reign of Nazism, Benno killed himself in 1944, one year before Hitler.

 ed/ (dpa, KNA)